Federation Against Copyright Theft: TheCod3r

-In May 2013, Philip Danks attended the Showcase cinema in Walsall and used a camcorder to record Fast and Furious 6 on the day of its release.
+In May 2013, Philip Danks attended the Showcase cinema in Walsall and used a camcorder to record Fast & Furious 6 on the day of its release.
 Danks uploaded this copy online and the film was subsequently downloaded more than 700,000 times, causing significant revenue loss to Universal Pictures.
 FACT identified Danks by linking him to the online name of the uploader, which was TheCod3r.
 Five days after the recording was made Danks was arrested by West Midlands Police.
 Wolverhampton Crown Court heard that despite his arrest Danks continued to copy, sell and distribute illegal copies of films.
 He also enlisted the help of his sister's ex-boyfriend, Michael Bell, who uploaded films on his behalf.

 Both men pleaded guilty to charges of committing offences under the Fraud Act 2006 and the Copyright, Designs and Patents Act 1988.
 Danks was sentenced to 33 months' imprisonment.
-Bell received a 12-month Community Order with 120 hours unpaid work.
+Bell received a 12-month Community Order with 120 hours of unpaid work.

 Paul Mahoney

-In 2014 FACT and the Police Service of Northern Ireland led an investigation into Paul Mahoney who ran a website from his bedroom which enabled visitors to find streaming links to films hosted on third party websites.
+In 2014, FACT and the Police Service of Northern Ireland led an investigation into Paul Mahoney who ran a website from his bedroom which enabled visitors to find streaming links to films hosted on third party websites.
 Mahoney generated money by charging for advertising on his website.

 Mahoney pleaded guilty to two charges of conspiracy to defraud, one of acquiring criminal property and one of converting criminal property.
 He was sentenced to four years' imprisonment.

 Release groups

-In 2015 FACT undertook an investigation that led to the first prosecution of a 'release group'.
+In 2015, FACT undertook an investigation that led to the first prosecution of a 'release group'.
 Five suspects distributed illegally recorded copies of films online while they were still being shown in cinemas.

 The five, who went under several online aliases including 'memory100', 'Cheese', 'Reidy', 'Cooperman' and 'Kareemzos', all pleaded guilty to conspiracy to defraud and were sentenced to a total of 17 years' imprisonment.

 First sentencing in IPTV boxes case in England

-In 2016 a FACT-supported investigation led to the first criminal case involving a supplier of illegal IPTV boxes enabling viewers to watch unauthorised content.
+In 2016, a FACT-supported investigation led to the first criminal case involving a supplier of illegal IPTV boxes enabling viewers to watch unauthorised content.
 Terry O'Reilly and Will O'Leary were selling devices to pubs and consumers which facilitated mass piracy, including the broadcasting of Premier League football on unauthorised channels.

 Both defendants were convicted of conspiracy to defraud.
 O'Reilly was sentenced to four years' imprisonment.
 O'Leary received a two-year suspended sentence.

-First 'card sharing' conviction in Scotland

-In 2017 Gavin Gray pleaded guilty to four charges of fraud and offences under the Copyright, Designs and Patents Act 1988, following a multi-agency operation involving FACT.
-Gray illegally sold old decryption codes for premium Sky TV channels, including Sky Sports and Sky Movies.

-Gray was the first person to be convicted of card-sharing in Scotland.
-He was given a 12-month Restriction of Liberty Order, a Community Payback Order and was told to complete 300 hours of unpaid work.
-He also received a confiscation order for £128,670.